William758/ZetTweaks/README.md

 - Change lunar equipment droplet color.

-- Prevent Focus Crystal and Crowbar from increasing self-damage.
+- Prevent Focus Crystal, Crowbar and Delicate Watch from increasing self-damage.

 - Only place PrimordialTeleporter on last stage of a loop.